Whitman in China Teaching Program

 - Copy of your Whitman Diploma.
 (Current seniors may submit diploma copy in late May.)

-Successful applicants are required to attend a three-day Whitman in China Teachers' Training to be held in March or April at Whitman College.
+- Successful applicants are required to attend a three-day Whitman in China Teacher Training to be held in the spring at Whitman College.
 In addition, all participants will be required to enroll in a TEFL Certification course (either on-line or in person) in the summer prior to departure for China in order to obtain their Chinese work visa.

 "Having previously studied abroad in China, I wanted to come back and work in order to gain a different perspective of life in China beyond the exchange student experience.
 Teaching at Shantou University gave me that experience, and it really was the perfect thing to do right after graduating from Whitman, because I was still in an academic setting but on the other end of it, and got to collaborate with tons of faculty and staff from all over the world, and learn from all of their experiences, many of whom did not start out in the TEFL field!
 It was truly a great environment to work in and a great position as a recent grad to bond with my students, who taught me a lot about modern Chinese culture and society that I could never have gotten solely from books or the news.
 My students were bright, respectful (if sometimes not the most studious), and always inquisitive - which made it really rewarding to teach them as a first year teacher.
 Being given the opportunity by Whitman to have such a unique experience that brought me into contact with so many different people, and the chance to travel all over China (and Southeast Asia!) was truly something very special." - Cindy Chen '12, WIC 2012-13